mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 [root@chroot /]# pacman -Sy linux-lts linux-lts-headers linux-firmware
 ```

 Notice that I've chosen to install the LTS kernel, which is in general a good idea when depending on out-of-tree kernel modules such as ZFS or NVIDIA drivers.
-Feel free to install the latest kernel if you prefer, but remember to be careful when updating the system for module breakage.
+Feel free to install the latest kernel if you prefer, but remember to be careful when updating the system due to potential module breakage.

-The command above will also generate the initrd, which we don't really need (we will use UKI instead), and that we will delete later.
+The command above will also generate an initrd, which we don't really need (we will use UKI instead).
+We will have to delete that later.

 ### 3.2.4.
 Installing the correct helpers for your filesystem

 In order for `fsck` to properly run, or to mount ZFS, you need to install the correct package for your filesystem:

-1. If you've installed your system over ZFS, this is a good time to set-up the ArchZFS repository in the chroot, as described above;
+1. If you've installed your system over ZFS, this is a good time to set-up the ArchZFS repository in the chroot (see above)
-2. If you've installed your system over Btrfs, you need to install `btrfs-progs`. `cryptsetup` should already have been pulled in as a dependency to `systemd`.
+2. If you've installed your system over Btrfs, you need to install `btrfs-progs`. `cryptsetup` should already have been pulled in as a dependency to `systemd`
-3. If you are using another filesystem, install the correct package.
+3. If you are using another filesystem, install the correct package:

     a.
 For `ext4`, `e2fsprogs` should already have been pulled in by dependencies installed by `base` - ensure you can run `e2fsck` from the chroot.

     b.
 For `XFS`, install `xfsprogs`.

     c.
 For `F2FS`, install `f2fs-tools`.

 Remember to also always install `dosfstools`, which is required to `fsck` the FAT filesystem on the ESP.